nanocosmos/docs/docs/webrtc/nanostream_webrtc_stats_and_metrics.md

 ### Stats Example

-The following snipped will enable stats reporting on the client side.
+The following snippet will enable stats reporting on the client side.
 Please find a list of available stats [here](nanostream_webrtc_api#WebRTCStatsEvent).
 Also note that most of the stats are available in Chrome.
 The other browsers, e.g. Firefox, may not provide all the documented stats.